mattharris/WakeOnLAN/doc/videoscript.md

 ---
 Now let us demonstrate using the command line to perform the same task.

-Like most RISC OHH ESS utilities, this assumes that WakeOnLAN has already been 'seen' by the Filer.
+Like most RISC OS utilities, this assumes that !WakeOnLAN has already been 'seen' by the Filer.

 Open a Task Window and then type the following: